Shanav-Technologies/terraform-aws-lightsail/README.md

 - 'repository' :  Terraform current module repo.
 - 'availability_zone' :  The Availability Zone in which to create your instance.
 - 'blueprint_id' :  The bundle of specification information.
-- 'managedby' : ManagedBy, eg 'shanav-tech'.
+- 'managedby' : ManagedBy, eg 'Shanav-Technologies'.
 - 'blueprint_id' : The ID for a virtual private server image.
 - 'key_pair_name' : The key name to use for the instance.